tytydraco/yessleep/out/I_think_youre_just_perfect_she_murmured_seconds_away_from_plunging_her_teeth_into_my_shoulder_blade.md

 I’ve never had much luck with love.

 Not for lack of interest, mind you; always wanted a family of my own.
-I just don’t think the good lord created me with romance at the forefront of their blueprint, though.
+I just don’t think the good lord created me with romance at the forefront of their blueprint.
 Me on a date is like taking a sedan off-roading.
 Sure, it can be done, but it ain’t graceful, nor is it really the point of that particular vehicle, and most people don’t elect to give it a second try after the first.
 They lease out a jeep instead.

 A large part of it comes down to attraction.
 Simply put, I don’t think I'm most desirable bachelor.

 I’m bulky; not obese per se, but I’m not exactly chiseled, either.
 Closer to Dionysos than Adonis in terms of body frame.
 Not only that, but I’m not much of a conversationist.
 Even if I was born with a silver tongue, I wouldn’t have much to speak on.
 Never had much fascination with pop culture, music or cinema; topics that most folk are well-versed in that can help break the ice.

-No, my singular hobby has always been decidedly devoid of any and all sex-appeal, at least in my experience; woodworking.
+No, my singular hobby has always been decidedly devoid of any and all sex-appeal, at least in my experience: woodworking.

 What can I say?
 There’s just a certain satisfaction in handiwork that has always appealed to me.
 Not only that, but the act of creation can be meditative, like prayer.
-But unlike prayer, something actually comes of it in the end.
+But unlike prayer, something actually comes of woodworking in the end.

 I suppose I appreciate the pursuit because it makes me feel useful, which is the best segue I can come up with to introduce Bella, the woman who sunk her canines into my back on the subway three weeks ago.